Skip to main content

 OSHA 30 Answer Key

-1. D) 10 feet
+1. The correct answer is: D) 10 feet

 Explanation: OSHA requires that a minimum clearance distance of 10 feet be maintained between overhead power lines and any person or equipment unless specific engineering controls are put in place to protect workers.

-2. B) 50 pounds
+2. The correct answer is: B) 50 pounds

 Explanation: OSHA recommends that the maximum allowable weight for manually lifting objects is 50 pounds.
 Anything heavier than that should be lifted using mechanical aids such as cranes, forklifts, or hoists.

-3. B) Before each use
+3. The correct answer is: B) Before each use

-Explanation: Scaffolds should be inspected before each use to ensure that they are in safe working condition.
+Explanation: Scaffolds should be inspected before each use to ensure that they are in a safe working condition.

-4. C) Mold exposure
+4. The correct answer is: C) Mold exposure

 Explanation: Biological hazards in the workplace include exposure to mold, bacteria, viruses, and other microorganisms.

-5. C) 6 feet
+5. The correct answer is: C) 6 feet

 Explanation: Fall protection is required on a construction site when working at a height of 6 feet or more.

-6. C) Fall hazards
+6. The correct answer is: C) Fall hazards

 Explanation: Excavation work presents a risk of cave-ins, which can lead to falls and other injuries.
 Proper shoring and trenching techniques should be used to prevent cave-ins and other hazards associated with excavation work.